mike256bit/MinVoiCe/README.md

 # MinVoiCe
 MinVoiCe is a personally tailored, bare-bones invoicing software built in C#, which has simple project and client management, minimal worktime entry UI, and easy invoice generation.

+## 2.5.2018
+Adding POCOs for each model (project, client, etc) prior to migrating to a persistent database.
+DBContext already exists but is not being used for now.
+Currently treating the project like CheeseMVC to build the basics and get some really simple navigation.

 ## 1.22.2019
 Reconsidering the hour entry for weekly instead of daily.
 Have dates preloaded, access via dropdown.
 No current need for granular daily entry.